-Furthermore, the bill removes obsolete language from the existing law and maintains the fee for the sticker at $10, with the possibility of adjustment every five years based on the Consumer Price Index, while capping any increase at 10 percent per year.
+Furthermore, the legislation removes obsolete language and explicitly states that the one-movement sticker cannot be used as evidence of vehicle ownership.
+The fee for the sticker remains at $10, with provisions for adjustments based on the Consumer Price Index every five years, while ensuring that any increase does not exceed 10 percent in a single year.
 The revenue generated from the sticker fees will be split between the State Road Fund and a special revenue account for the maintenance of welcome centers and rest areas along interstate highways.

 Statutes affected: Introduced Version: 17A-7-2